svenfuchs/gem-release/README.md

     $ gem bump --push                # Bump and git push to origin
     $ gem bump --tag                 # Bump and tag gem and pushes tags to the origin repository
     $ gem bump --release             # Bump and release gem
+    $ gem bump --release --key KEY   # Bump and release the gem, using the specified API key from ~/.gem/credentials
+    $ gem bump --release --host HOST # Bump and release the gem to a gemcutter-compatible host other than rubygems.org
+    $ gem bump --release --quiet     # Bump and release the gem, suppressing output status messages
     $ gem bump --tag --release       # Bump, tag, push and release gem
     $ gem bump --no-commit           # Bump the gem version but don't git commit
                                      #  (will be ignored if combined with push, tag or release)